 Coffee’s Problematic Roots:

 Coffee production was not merely a seamless process of trade and supply and demand.
 Like so many industries that date back to the 15th and 16th century, coffee had deep roots in slavery and the slave trade, and coffee plantations were very lucrative.
 Even today, coffee farms across the world have been charged with violations such as the use of child labor, and the destruction of environments.
-But today there are also more and more calls for stricter labeling systems and others ways to produce more ethical brew.
+But today there are also more and more calls for stricter labeling systems and other ways to produce more ethical brew.

 What is a Latte?